This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 JWT Usage

-The token is generated by the extension service and distributed to the customers via a dedicated GraphQL endpoint.
-Then, it can be fetched by the platform extension and included to the requests to your external API, which fetches the public keys to validate the token.
+The token is generated by the extension service and provided via a dedicated GraphQL endpoint.
+The extension fetches it and includes it in requests to your external API.
+Your API fetches the public keys to validate the token.

 The token has a short expiration time to reduce the impact of token theft or misuse.